mdbenito/effective-2d/README.md

            -p 8888:8888 \
            --rm -it --name lvk lvk fenics-notebook
 ```
 The jupyter server will be accessible at http://localhost:8888
+Password and token authentication have been disabled for the server!

+Alternatively, you can run `sudo docker/start-notebook`, which basically
+does the above.

 ### Reports